 - Do I know how much time it takes to maintain, and is it worth my time?

 Marcus Sheridan spoke to us at the PM Grow Summit in January 2017 about Principles versus Platforms.

 In his talk, he mentioned that over the last 10 years, there were more than 70 social media networks or platforms that rose up, and only about 30 of them are alive today.
 Out of those, 12 are teetering on death.

 That tells you a lot about the amount of churn there is in social media.

 People get enamored with the next social media fad (platform) that they ignore how it can help their business (principle).
 So, next time a new social media platform comes out be sure to ask yourself and research the above questions detailed in this blog.

-A common question we are asked is – how many likes should I have on Facebook?
+A common question about marketing strategy we are asked is – how many likes should I have on Facebook?
 The real question is – what is the value of a like?
 There was an interesting article in the Harvard Business Review that talked about this.

 There are two major misconceptions about Facebook likes:

 The first is that a like equals new customers for your business.

 The second is that someone who likes your business will get your business in front of their friends and family, who will also become your customers.